Strategic Voting in the Context of Stable-Matching of Teams: Omitted Proofs

-\begin{proof} We construct the preference order $\succ_w'$ by starting from $\succ_w$ and performing a sequence of operations that swap (in each operation) two adjacent men till we achieve the preference order $\succ_w'$.
-We prove that each swap does not change $\mu(w)$, by repeatedly invoking Lemma~\ref{lemma:swapping}.
+\begin{proof} We construct the preference order $\succ_w'$ by starting from $\succ_w$ and performing a sequence of swaps of two adjacent men till the resulting preference order is $\succ_w'$.
+We show that each swap does not change the set of proposals, by repeatedly invoking Lemma~\ref{lemma:swapping}.

-We start the transforms from the most preferred man according to $\succ_w'$ till the least preferred one.
-By a sequence of transforms, we position each man as in the preference order $\succ_w'$.
-Because of the similarity between the two preference orders $\succ_w$ and $\succ_w'$, there are two types of operations: \begin{enumerate} \item Fix the part above $m_{nd}$: since $m^*$ is preferred over $m_{nd}$ and $m_{nd}$ is preferred over rest of the proposals according to $\succ_w$ and $\succ_w'$, then it follows that for fixing the preference $\succ_w$ to $\succ_w'$ the swapping does not include men that proposed $w$ to be their match.
-By Lemma~\ref{lemma:permutation} case (\ref{case:not_proposal}) the previous match stays the current match.
-Note that these men do not become proposals by this swapping process. \item Fix the part below $m_{nd}$: even though this part of the swapping process can include both men that propose $w$ to be their match and those that do not, it still does not influence on $w$'s match, according to Lemma~\ref{lemma:swapping} case (\ref{case:not_2_preferred_proposals}). \end{enumerate}

-Since the number of men is finite, then the number of men not in their position is finite, therefore this process ends eventually.
-In addition, for constructing $\succ_w'$ from $\succ_w$ there needs to be done one of the two types of operations.
-Since in both operations the previous match stays the match of the new preference order after the individual swap, and there is no other operation relevant in this sequence, clearly, the match of $w$ according to $\succ_w$ is the same as the match according to $\succ_w'$.
-That is, $\mu_x(w,\succ'_w) = \mu(w) = m^*$.